NetApp/harvest/cmd/collectors/zapi/README.md

 #### Using Certificate Authentication

-CD to the Harvest home directory:
+Change directory to your Harvest home directory (replace `/opt/harvest/` if this is not the default):

 ```bash
 $ cd /opt/harvest/